DNedic/lockfree/README.md

 ## Why use `lockfree`
 * Written in standard C++11, compatible with all platforms supporting it
-* All data structures are thread and multicore safe in single producer single consumer scenarios
+* All data structures are thread and multicore safe in their respective usecases
 * No dynamic allocation
 * Optimized for high performance
 * MIT Licensed
 * Additional APIs for newer C++ versions

 ## What data structures are available?
-At the moment the following data structures are available:
+### Single-producer single-consumer data structures
-* [Queue](docs/queue.md) - Best for single element operations, extremely fast, simple API consisting of only 2 methods.
+* [Queue](docs/spsc/queue.md) - Best for single element operations, extremely fast, simple API consisting of only 2 methods.
-* [Ring Buffer](docs/ring_buf.md) - A more general data structure with the ability to handle multiple elements at a time, uses standard library copies making it very fast for bulk operations.
+* [Ring Buffer](docs/spsc/ring_buf.md) - A more general data structure with the ability to handle multiple elements at a time, uses standard library copies making it very fast for bulk operations.
-* [Bipartite Buffer](docs/bipartite_buf.md) - A variation of the ring buffer with the ability to always provide linear space in the buffer, enables in-buffer processing.
+* [Bipartite Buffer](docs/spsc/bipartite_buf.md) - A variation of the ring buffer with the ability to always provide linear space in the buffer, enables in-buffer processing.
-* [Priority Queue](docs/priority_queue.md) - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events and communication packets.
+* [Priority Queue](docs/spsc/priority_queue.md) - A Variation of the queue with the ability to provide different priorities for elements, very useful for things like signals, events and communication packets.

+These data structures are more performant and should generally be used whenever there is only one thread/interrupt pushing data and another one retrieving it.

+### Multi-producer multi-consumer data structures
+There are no multi producer multi consumer data structures implemented currently.

+These data structures are more general, supporting multiple producers and consumers at the same time, however they have storage and performance overhead compared to single producer single consumer data structures.

 ## How to get
 There are three main ways to get the library: